-Criticism of the judiciary by attorneys is not an unfettered right, and a false accusation may have consequences (see Code of Professional Responsibility DR 8-102[a] [22 NYCRR 1200.43[a] [a lawyer shall not knowingly make false statements of fact concerning the qualifications of a candidate for election or appointment to a judicial office]; Code of Professional Responsibility DR 8-102[b] [22 NYCRR 1200.43(b)] [a lawyer shall not knowingly make false accusations against a judge or other adjudicatory officer]).
+Criticism of the judiciary by attorneys is not an unfettered right, and a false accusation may have consequences (see RPC 8.2[a] [A lawyer shall not knowingly make a false statement of fact concerning the qualifications, conduct or integrity of a judge or other adjudicatory officer or of a candidate for election or appointment to a judicial office]).

-A lawyer may make public criticism of a judge that is well founded, provided the action is no longer pending, the lawyer is not knowingly making a false accusation, and strives to voice criticism in a temperate and dignified manner (see Association of the Bar of the City of NY Op 1996-1 [1996]).
+A lawyer may make public criticism of a judge that is well founded, provided the action is no longer pending, the lawyer is not knowingly making a false accusation, and strives to voice criticism in a temperate and dignified manner (see Assn of Bar of City of NY Op 1996-1 [1996]).